harshan1996/iTask/README.md

 We have 3 APIs in the flask application.

 ### `/upload`
-This will takes the uploaded CSV file upon clicking the `UPLOAD` button and stores the details contained in the CSV file in the MongoDB database.
+This will takes the uploaded CSV file upon clicking the `UPLOAD` button and stores the details contained in the CSV file in the MongoDB collection.
 The CSV file is stored in the `uploads/`

 ### `/fetch`
 This will get triggered when user selects the `start date` and `end date` and clicks the `Fetch Data And Generate Report` button.